Planning a Trip

 - sometimes a map of the local area, with key places (to us) marked

-With a printed sheet in your bag or pocket, you’re not completely dependent on your phone battery or signal.
+With printed info you’re not completely dependent on your phone battery or signal.
 It’s handy for both crowded urban areas as well as the wilderness or the beach.
 There’s a sample of one of our notes pages below.

-Hopefully you’ve done enough planning and research that you can relax and enjoy your trip.
-Without being SO regimented that your trip becomes yet another chore!
+We do enough planning and research that we can relax and enjoy our trip.
+Without being SO regimented that travel becomes yet another chore!

 We like to spend our evenings talking about the day: what we enjoyed, what we didn’t, what could have gone better.
 I also try to keep a journal as we go so the whole thing isn’t a giant blur later.
 It’s fun while we’re on the trip and fun to review later.